yelishgiri/learning-assistant/README.md

-# Studyo - AI-Powered Study Environment
+# Studyo - an Integrated Study Environment

 An integrated study platform that combines file organization, AI-powered analysis, and personalized music generation to enhance your learning experience.